difiore/Intro_to_R_Reader/_book/index.md

 > There are only two kinds of programming languages: those people always bitch about and those nobody uses.
 ><div align = "right"> --- Bjarne Stroustrup  </div>

-This is a course reader for a hypothetical 3-credit undergraduate class, focusing on getting those with no prior exposure to R up to speed in coding and data analysis procedures.
+This book is designed as a crash course in coding with R and data analysis, built to be usable for a course spanning either a semester or a year.
+The book assumes no prior experience with R or data analysis, and aims to be equally applicable to industry and scientific purposes.

 This reader is currently being continuously deployed to  [bookdown.org](https://bookdown.org/connect/#/apps/2008/access) and [GitHub](https://github.com/mikemahoney218/Intro_to_R_Reader), particularly as new sections are completed or old ones restructured.
 This is so that I can get feedback from the small group of people who are using this book to learn R themselves, so I can adjust and adapt the text as needed.
 If you'd like to help with this process, I'd love to hear from you, at <mike.mahoney.218@gmail.com>, or see a pull request made on GitHub.
 More information about me can be found at [my website](https://www.mikemahoney218.com), which just so happens to have been built in R.